Address

 January 31, 2013

-Humanigen, Inc., a clinical-stage biopharmaceutical company, focuses on preventing and treating an immune hyper-response called 'cytokine storm'.
-Lenzilumab is an antibody that binds to and neutralizes granulocyte-macrophage colony-stimulating factor (GM-CSF).
-The company is developing lenzilumab as a treatment for cytokine storm associated with COVID-19 for which it has completed a Phase 3 study and is the focus of a Phase 2/3 study sponsored by the NIH.
-It is also developing lenzilumab, which is also being studied in conjunction with CD19-targeted CAR-T cell therapies, as well as exploring the effectiveness of lenzilumab in other inflammatory conditions, such as acute Graft versus Host Disease in patients undergoing allogeneic hematopoietic stem cell transplantation and in eosinophilic asthma, and rheumatoid arthritis.
-In addition, the company focuses on studying lenzilumab for patients with chronic myelomonocytic leukemia exhibiting RAS pathway mutations.
-Its pipeline also includes two other Humaneered monoclonal antibodies, ifabotuzumab, which binds to EphA3, and HGEN005, which targets EMR1.
-Ifabotuzumab has been evaluated in a Phase 1 study of glioblastoma multiforme that showed tumor specific targeting of all known tumor sites with no normal tissue uptake.
-HGEN005 is being explored as a treatment for a range of eosinophilic diseases, including eosinophilic leukemia as an optimized naked antibody and as the backbone for a novel CAR-T construct.
-Humanigen, Inc. was incorporated in 2000 and is headquartered in Short Hills, New Jersey.
+Humanigen, Inc. is a clinical-stage biopharmaceutical firm primarily focused on addressing and mitigating an exacerbated immune response termed "cytokine storm."
+At the forefront of its therapeutic efforts is lenzilumab, an antibody engineered to bind with and neutralize granulocyte-macrophage colony-stimulating factor (GM-CSF).
+The company is heavily invested in advancing lenzilumab as a treatment for cytokine storm associated with COVID-19; it has successfully completed a crucial Phase 3 study and is concurrently participating in an NIH-sponsored Phase 2/3 investigation for this indication.
+Beyond COVID-19, lenzilumab's utility is being explored in combination with CD19-targeted CAR-T cell therapies.
+Its potential also extends to other inflammatory disorders such as acute Graft versus Host Disease in individuals undergoing allogeneic hematopoietic stem cell transplantation, as well as eosinophilic asthma and rheumatoid arthritis.
+Moreover, Humanigen is examining lenzilumab for chronic myelomonocytic leukemia patients who exhibit RAS pathway mutations.
+Humanigen's pipeline further comprises two other proprietary Humaneered monoclonal antibodies.
+Ifabotuzumab, which targets EphA3, completed a Phase 1 study for glioblastoma multiforme, demonstrating precise targeting of all known tumor locations without affecting healthy tissues.
+The second, HGEN005, designed to target EMR1, is being investigated for various eosinophilic conditions, including eosinophilic leukemia, both as an optimized standalone antibody and as a foundational element for a new CAR-T therapy.
+Founded in 2000, Humanigen, Inc. operates from its headquarters in Short Hills, New Jersey.